luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 install.packages("devtools")
 install.packages("psiplot")
 devtools::install_github("kcha/psiplot")

 #to deactivate environment
 > source deactivate
 ```
-run `vast-tools compare` and `vast-tools diff` in the conda environment outside of R
+run `vast-tools compare` and `vast-tools diff` in this rtest conda environment outside of R

 There are 2 approaches to comparing samples:
 1. Time effect (delta change in differential splicing between different time points of iPSC differentiation in CTRLs and VCPs independently).
 Effectively is a pair-wise analysis like repeated measures but between 2 time points only.